mananbinjavaid/hyprland-dots/README.md

 ### 3. Move the Files

 Make sure that you are in the same directory where you ran the previous `git clone` command.
-This command will first **delete** any existing configurations you may have (as warned above).
+This command will first **delete** any existing configurations you may have (as warned above) and this command will Move the Files Automatically.

 ``` bash
 rm -rf ~/.config/hypr ~/.config/waybar ~/.config/rofi